zzyx/pet_bdd/README.md

 npm test
 ```

-### Breief description of the project
+### Brief description of the project
 * ./features - contains *.feature executable specification
 * ./scr - api requests layer added here, so to easier communicate and extend api and http requests
-* ./steps - reusable test steps difined, wich can be used/binded with the *.feature files
+* ./steps - reusable test steps defined, which can be used/bound with the *.feature files
-* the scope of tests are definitly not completed.
+* the scope of tests are definitely not completed.
 I've added only initial verification for quick start